sandragodinhosilva/melange/docs/configuration.md

     outdir: "results"
     outdir_anno: "results/Annotation"

 Predefined expectation value thresholds.
-Only change this if you know what you are doing.
+Only change this if you have a specific rationale behind this decision.

     # --- Evalues:
     cog_evalue: "1e-5" #for rpsblast
     pfam_evalue: "1e-5" #for hmmsearch
     merops_evalue: "1e-5" #for blastp
-    kegg_evalue: "1e-5" #for hmmsearch